What is dig command?

-A name servers is a software and hardware server that provides provides a network service present at the application layer of the OSI model response the queries against a directory service.
+A name server is a software and hardware server that provides provides a network service present at the application layer of the OSI model response to the queries against a directory service.
 The server component of the domain name system is the perfect example of that.
-Its job is to translate the ip address from the domain names provided.
+Its job is to translate the IP address from the domain names provided.

 So now the usage of this command in

 When you are going to use any command you must know the basic syntax.
 Dig command basic syntax is useful and necessary.

 If you will not follow the basic syntax, you will not get the appropriate result.
 You can use the following command to know more about dig command

 It is the domain name or IP address of the name server to query.
 This can be an IPv4 address in dotted-decimal notation or an IPv6 address in colon-delimited notation.
 When the supplied server argument is a hostname, dig resolves that name before querying that name server.
 If no server argument is provided, dig consults /etc/resolv.conf; if an address is found there, it queries the name server at that address.
 If either of the -4 or -6 options are in use, then only addresses for the corresponding transport will be tried.
 If no usable addresses are found, dig will send the query to the localhost.
 The reply from the name server that responds is displayed.

 Name: is the name of the resource record that is to be looked up.